How to Help Someone With Anxiety About the Unknown

-There are guidelines about how to help someone with anxiety, whether we live with them, chat with them via online video, or see them by chance locally.
-I am going to talk about one: Listening.
+Guidelines exist about how to help someone with anxiety, whether we live with them, chat with them via online video, or see them by chance locally.
+But I am going to focus on just one: Listening.

 Listening is the most important thing we can do when it comes to helping someone with anxiety.